shivprasad08/Job_Salary_Predictor/README.md

 9. Deployed locally or can be deployed to Streamlit Cloud or HuggingFace Spaces

 📊 Tech Stack
-Python 3
+1. Python 3

-1. Pandas, NumPy
+2. Pandas, Numpy
-2. Scikit-learn
+3. Scikit-learn
-3. Streamlit
+4. Streamlit
-4. Joblib for model serialization
+5. Joblib for modal serialization

 📂 Project Structure
 Job_Salary_Predictor/